intel/llvm/scripts/core/EXP-LAUNCH-ATTRIBUTES.rst

 applications require specification of kernel attributes at runtime.

 This extension is a future-proof and portable solution that supports these two requirements.
-Instead of using a fixed set of kernel arguments, the approach is to introduce "exp_launch_attribute_t" that enables a more flexible approach.
+Instead of using a fixed set of kernel arguments, the approach is to introduce the `exp_launch_attribute_t` type that enables a more flexible approach.
-Each exp_launch_attr_t corresponds to a specific kernel launch attribute.
+Each `exp_launch_attribute_t` instance corresponds to a specific kernel launch attribute.
-One new function is introduced. "urEnqueueKernelLaunchCustomExp" takes an array of launch_attribute_t as an argument, and launches a kernel using these attributes. "urEnqueueKernelLaunchCustomExp" corresponds to the CUDA Driver API "cuLaunchKernelEx".
+One new function is introduced; `urEnqueueKernelLaunchCustomExp` takes an array of `exp_launch_attribute_t` as an argument, and launches a kernel using these attributes. `urEnqueueKernelLaunchCustomExp` corresponds closely to the CUDA Driver API `cuLaunchKernelEx`.

-Many kernel properties could be supported, such as cooperative kernels.
+Many kernel properties can be supported, such as cooperative kernels.
 As such, eventually this extension should be able to replace the cooperative kernels UR extension.

 API
 --------------------------------------------------------------------------------